 Winter is not the traditional time we think of to sow wildflowers seeds.
 While most annuals are sowed in spring through fall, you can certainly sow perennial wildflower seeds in a winter seeding.
 If your ground is prepared and ready to go and you missed fall seeding, don’t fret, seed in winter.
 How can I do this, you ask?
 Well, you do it just like you would a spring or fall dormant seeding.
 Perennials need stratification, ie. a cold period and moisture.
 You can even scatter the seeds on top of a light blanket of snow.
 We suggest raking the area first, sowing your seed and as winter progresses and we have warmer and colder temperatures, the seeds will eventually work their way down to bare soil.
 If you live in a warmer area, seed as your rainy season begins and if you are in an area that gets freezing cold temps but no snow, you can still sow just like you would in spring or fall.
 Perennials and particularly native perennials will enjoy a winter seeding and you will enjoy less waiting time for them to mature.

 If you have any questions, please contact our knowledgeable representatives, available everyday from 9am – 6pm.

-Enjoy your fall gardening!
+Enjoy your Fall or Winter gardening!